Personal - Phil's Story - - - -

 My journey through 2011 and 2012 continued my "participation" lifestyle including yoga, more golf, more chess, more travel, and more renovations.

 January 2013 rocketed me into the transformative learning of Landmark Worldwide.
-Granddaughter Emma Rose was born October 31, 2013 giving me to upoad photos to the link to Emma Rose.
+Granddaughter Emma Rose was born October 31, 2013.

 Becoming a "senior" brought with it a degenerating left hip, and also a Grandson.
 The hip initially required a platelet rich plasma (PRP) injection until my right total hip replacement December 2018.